Ngā tāware me te hara tāware

 Text message scams

-Text message scams (sometimes called 'smishing scams' or SMS scams) are messages sent out by scammers who are looking to get access to your personal information, financial details, phone, or your money.
+Text message scams (sometimes called 'smishing scams' or scams) are messages sent out by scammers who are looking to get access to your personal information, financial details, phone, or your money.

 Learn more about text message scams